claimdocadmin/pjson/direct.md

   <td>domain</td>
   <td>150</td>
   <td>Y</td>
   <td>A direct domain controled by this NPI.
-Organizations may have 0..N domains defined.
-No two NPI-2 records may share the same domain,</td>
+Organizations may have 0..N domains per NPI.
+No two NPI-2 records may share the same domain.</td>
 </tr>

 </table>